 from the Parish of Birstall.Notice the "Schoelfeild" and "Tytus".
 (Thanks due to Mark for digging this up).

 He was married in the parish of Birstall, three miles South of Farnley, on April 8th

 , 1702 to Elizabeth Steele.
 The parish register shows

 his last name spelled as Scolefield.
 His first two children were born when he lived in Birkenshaw according to the parish register.
 This is right next to Adwalton, about 3 miles SSW of Farnley (see the Leeds

 His wife, Elizabeth Steele, was born 17th Aug, 1681 in Farnham about 30 miles north of Farnley.
-They had six children.
+They had at least seven children.

 - William was born 11th Oct., 1702 while they were living in Birkenshaw.
 William had a daughter Ann baptised in Tong 24th August, 1729.

 - Richard (1) was born 7th May, 1704 (Birstall).